Dentist services

 • Those with clinical/medical need that requires attendance at a dental practice

-• People who need dental check ups in support of hospital treatment
+• Patients who need dental check-ups in support of hospital treatment

 • Pregnant and nursing mothers